Consider using systemd's security features in NetworkManager service files

 PrivateTmp = yes.
 Calling this low priority, though.

-#4 Updated by denkxor over 1 year ago
+#4 Updated by denkxor almost 2 years ago

 Tails 3.6.2 is using ProtectSystem=true and ProtectHome=read-only out of the box.
 The unit-file can be found in /lib/systemd/system/network-manager.service.